10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 The top search options on booking.com offer the most popular filters: ratings

 This might be the most useful of all the filter options.
 Guest rating is usually a part of all good hotel search engines.
-The scale can vary, but booking.com uses the 1 to 10 scale, with 10 being top and 1 being a total flop.
-Anything less than an 8 should be a red flag.
-Aim for 8.5 or higher if you want to be sure you’re booking a good quality hotel.
+The scale can vary, but booking.com uses the 1 to 10 scale, with 10 being the top and 1 being a total flop.
+Anything less than a 9 should be a second choice after you take a look at those 9ers.
+Aim for 9 or higher if you want to be sure you’re booking a good quality hotel.

 You also have the opportunity to read guest reviews right on the page of each hotel from your search results.
 You can further filter the reviews using keywords that are important to you, like “pool” or “breakfast”, and see what past guests have to say about them.
 A good breakfast is very high on my list of priorities.

-If you are booking directly with a hotel or just don’t see reviews on the search engine of your choice (it might be time to reconsider that choice if that’s the case), check reviews on tripadvisor.com.
+If you are booking directly with a hotel or just don’t see reviews on the booking website of your choice (it might be time to reconsider that choice if that’s the case), check reviews on tripadvisor.com.
 If you’re not familiar with it, tripadvisor.com is a great website to check reviews for anything from hotels and restaurants to tourist sights and museums.

 That said, I am advising against direct bookings and am always going to be a proponent of using booking.com.
 The services and transparency are great, you know exactly what you are getting and the user experience is second to none.